Winter Hiking Gear Essentials—How to Dress to Stay Warm and Safe!

 Enter your email and we'll send this post to your inbox!
 Plus, you'll receive our newsletter full of great tips for all your outdoor adventures.

-In this post, we’ll go over the basics of layering, tips to keep warm and dry, clear up a few misconceptions and offer our recommendations for our favorite cold-weather hiking gear.
+In this post, we’ll cover the basics of layering, tips for staying warm and dry, and offer our recommendations for our favorite cold-weather hiking gear.

 Megan hiking in the snow along a river